Information about the period of your in-office training and the breakdown of your training contract is outlined here.

-After completion of PPC II, you return to your office to complete your training.
-The time remaining is 10 months unless the trainee has credit.
+After completion of PPC II, you return to your office to complete your training - usually 10 months unless the trainee has credit.
 Credit takes into account time the trainee may have served in an office before starting the PPC I. The maximum amount of credit is four months.

 Breakdown of training contract

 |Attendance on PPC II

 || 3 months

 * Post PPC II training may be reduced by up to 4 months for time spent in the office pre PPC I

 Add your CV to the Trainee Solicitor Register.

 For timetables, important dates and other information relating to PPC I and PPC II, see PPC Courses.

 The date that your training period is due to end is also referred to as the Indenture Expiry Date.
 See the training start and expiry dates.

 The expiry date of your training contract means that the contract between you and your training solicitor is at an end.
 It is not your qualification date.
 You qualify once: